AkshayJay29/quiz/README.md

 * Provide the user with useful social media links that can facilitate future interaction with the brand.

-* Offer the customers the opportunity to try again and improve on their initial score.
+* Offer the users an opportunity to try again and improve on their initial score.

 ### User Stories

 * As a user, I want to be able to navigate through the quiz easily.

-* As a user, I want to be able to see whether answer I have selected is correct or incorrect before skipping to the next question.
+* As a user, I want to be able to see whether the answer I have selected is correct or incorrect before skipping to the next question.

 * As a user, I want to easily find the contact information for the business.

 * As a user, I want to find social media links to the brand's social media pages.

-* As a user, I want to be able to sswitch between the home page and the quiz page smoothly.
+* As a user, I want to be able to switch between the home page and the quiz page smoothly.

 ### Color Scheme